Through the Eye of the Beholder (03, 15, 21)

 00

-Every night at midnight, the purple clouds came out to dance with the blushing sky.
+Every night at midnight, the purple clouds come out to dance with the blushing sky.
 I am walking with my head up, down crowded streets, people laughing and yelling and crying.
 They look at me with furrowed brows when I bump into them.

 I think that maybe the Dawn Bringer has lost track of time, but I can't find it in me to mourn the darkness and the way the world has changed; I want to become the color, I want to touch the clouds and dance with the sky.